sindresorhus/ow/readme.md

 #### validate(fn)

 Use a custom validation object.
-The difference with `is` is that the function should return a validation object which allows more flexibility.
+The difference with `is` is that the function should return a validation object, which allows more flexibility.

 ```ts
 ow(1, ow.number.validate(value => ({